adnanmuhtadi/milestone-project-4/README.md

 #### Step 1 - Method 1 (Steps taken in VSCode)
 1. Open your IDE and open up the Terminal
 1. Inside your terminal type `git clone git@github.com:adnanmuhtadi/milestone-project-4.git`
-    - This would clone what is in GitHub to your computer and so now modification to the files can happen on your local machine
+    - This would clone what is in GitHub to your computer and so no modification to the files can happen on your local machine
 1. Inside your terminal type `git status
     - To see what changes have been made
 1. Type `git -a`